-Movie piracy refers to the illegal activity of making multiple copies of films, without permission, and then selling or hiring these reproductions for profit.
-Globally, this practice is so widespread that 'pirate copies' of some titles are available prior to their public release.
+Movie piracy refers to the illegal activity of making or downloading copies of films, without permission, and then making these copies available to others.

 It is in the interest of all movie lovers to help stamp out movie piracy.
-Buying a cheap 'pirate copy' of a film might seem like a victimless crime but the repercussions are felt throughout the industry.
-Movie copyright owners have been hard hit, along with cinemas and video rental and retail businesses across Australia.
+Watching a 'pirate copy' of a film might seem like a victimless crime but the repercussions are felt throughout the industry.
+Movie copyright owners have been hard hit, along with cinemas, DVD and online businesses across Australia.
 Ultimately, there is less money for the development and distribution of new films.
 Everyone suffers‚ from actors through to audiences.

 Threat: The Australian screen industry contributes an estimated $5.3 billion to the Australian economy each year.
 The jobs of close to 50,000 Australians employed by the film and television industries could be threatened by piracy.
 A recent study found that $1.37 billion in revenue was lost to the Australian economy as a whole and 6,100 jobs were forgone as a result of movie theft alone.